 - Route (wagon wheel pasta)

-- Cook pasta: Fill a large pot with 4 quarts of water.
-Bring to a boil and generously season water with salt.
-Cook pasta to al dente according to package directions.
-Drain cooked pasta and rinse with cold water.
-Drain again.
-Set aside.
+- Cook pasta: Fill a large pot with water and bring to a boil.
+Then, generously season the water with salt.
+Add the pasta and cook according to package directions.
+Then, drain the pasta and rinse with cold water before setting aside.

 - Brown sausage: In the same pot, heat oil over medium heat.
-Add the sausage and season to taste with salt and pepper.
-Cook sausage, stirring occasionally and using the back of a wooden spoon to break the sausage into medium-sized chunks, until browned and no longer pink, about 8-10 minutes.
-Remove the sausage to a paper towel lined plate to drain.
-Set aside.
+Add the sausage and cook, stirring occasionally, until brown and no longer pink, about 8-10 minutes.
+Remove the sausage to a paper towel lined plate to drain and set aside.
 Drain all but 1 tablespoon of fat from the pan.

 - Cook vegetables: Add the onions, carrots and celery to the pot.
 Season with salt and pepper.
 Cook, stirring frequently, until the onions are softened, about 5-8 minutes.
 Add in the garlic and Italian seasoning.
 Sauté until fragrant, about 30 seconds to 1 minute.
 Add in the tomato paste and cook, stirring, until the tomato paste starts to caramelize, about 1-2 minutes.